scalableminds/webknossos/docs/datasets.md

 Note that data streaming may count against any usage limits or minutes as defined by these third-party services.
 Check with the service provider or dataset owner.

-Hint: If happen to have any Zarr dataset locally that you would like to view in webKnossos, consider running an HTTP server locally to serve the dataset.
+Hint: If you happen to have any Zarr dataset locally that you would like to view in webKnossos, consider running an HTTP server locally to serve the dataset.
 Then webKnossos can easily stream the data.
+Alternatively, convert the dataset to wkw using [webknossos-libs](https://github.com/scalableminds/webknossos-libs/).

 ### Working with Neuroglancer and BossDB datasets
 webKnossos.org supports loading and remotely streaming datasets in the [Neuroglancer precomputed format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) stored in the Google Cloud or datasets served from [BossDB](https://bossdb.org).